Scenario-Transferable Semantic Graph Reasoning for Interaction-Aware Probabilistic Prediction: Related Works

-In order to handle different input sizes (due to frequently changed number of surrounding agents) and achieve invariance to input ordering, Graph Neural Network (GNN) has been widely used recently as it processes strong relational inductive biases \cite{original_GNN}.
-In general, graphs are a representation that supports pairwise relational structure and graph networks are neural networks that operate on graphs to structure their computations accordingly.
+Recently, Graph Neural Network (GNN) has been widely used recently as it processes strong relational inductive biases \cite{original_GNN} and can achieve invariance to input ordering.
 In \cite{GNN_traj}, the authors utilized graph to represent the interaction among all close objects around the autonomous vehicle and employed an encoder-decoder LSTM model to make predictions.
 Instead of treating every surrounding agent equally, the attention mechanism was applied to GNN in \cite{GNN_att}, where the proposed graph attention network (GAT) can implicitly focus on the most relevant parts of the input (i.e. specify different weights to neighboring agents) to make decisions.
-Works such as \cite{GNN_multi_agent_2}, \cite{RAL_GAT_predstrain_traj}, and \cite{GNN_multi_agent} applied such a method to predict future states of multiple agents while considering their mutual relations.
+Works such as \cite{NRI}, \cite{stochasticGNN}, and \cite{GNN_multi_agent_2} applied such a method to predict future states of multiple agents while considering their mutual relations.

-Inspired by these works, we design a semantic graph network (SGN) which takes the advantage of the inductive biases in the graph network structure and operates on semantic graphs (SG).
-The proposed semantic graph incorporates generic representations of the environment related to semantic goals and its internal spatial-temporal structural relations will be reasoned by the network.